Skip to main content

 Runtime Defaults Shifted: Next.js 16 and Node.js 25.8.0

-Next.js 16 becoming default for new sites and Node.js 25.8.0 (Current) are operational changes, not trivia.
-Defaults silently set the baseline for every new repo and every rushed scaffold.
+Next.js 16 becoming the default for new sites and Node.js 25.8.0 landing as Current are operational changes worth tracking, not release note trivia.
+Defaults set the baseline for every new repo and every rushed scaffold, and most teams don't override them until something breaks.

 - "next": "^15.2.0",